himanshukumaaar/Ticketing_System/readme.md

 - 📝 Users can create support tickets
 - 📄 View all submitted tickets in a table
-- ✏️ Update ticket status (e.g., Open, In Progress, Resolved)
+- ✏️ Update ticket status
 - 🔐 Basic login/logout using Supabase Auth
 - 📦 Real-time database powered by Supabase